CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 *Dictionaries

 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
-Lists, sets and dictionaries can be mentioned by themselves. (printed out) Generator expressions can only be reffered to in loops. (printed out)
+Lists, sets and dictionaries can be reffered to by themselves. (or printed out) Generator expressions can only be reffered to in loops. (or printed out) Generator functions contain one or more yield statements instead of a return statement.

 #### Does the order of the function definitions matter in Python?
 Why?
 Yes, it matters if you want to use one function inside another.